Big TV Discounts for the Big Game

 Despite all this, it is worth remembering that lowest price doesn’t always have to be the central focus around key events.
 Promoted prices for TVs have been, overall, still higher leading up to Super Bowl 2019 than they were for Black Friday 2018.
 You must know your consumer - Super Bowl TV shoppers are much more likely to consider product quality and screen size than would a Black Friday shopper, who is only out to get the best deal possible.

 At Numerator, we provide comprehensive visibility allowing for deeper insight into the competitive cross-media promotional landscape.
-To learn more about promotional trends in your category, click here, or reach out to us at email@example.com.
+To learn more about promotional trends in your category, see our Promotions Intel or reach out to us at firstname.lastname@example.org.
 Let us help you improve your promotions game for a winning 2019.